-All UCD researchers are required to know how to obtain ethical approval or exemption for their study.
-Academic Supervisors of undergraduates and postgraduates are required to provide clear guidance as to the procedures involved in obtaining ethical review or exemption from full review in the University.
-Academic Supervisors are required to endorse their student's submissions for review and exemption.
+All UCD researchers are required to know how to obtain ethical approval for their study.
+Academic Supervisors of undergraduates and postgraduates are required to provide clear guidance as to the procedures involved in obtaining an ethical review in the University.
+Academic Supervisors are required to endorse their student's submissions for all reviews.
 All researchers must be familiar with the policies and guidelines relevant to their research and provided by the Human Research Ethics Committee and the Animal Research Ethics Committee.

-- 4.1 Research Involving Human Subjects or Biological Samples: Ethical approval is required from the appropriate university human research ethics committee, and/or (if applicable) the appropriate hospital research ethics committee and/or from other regulatory bodies as relevant, and as required by individual sponsors. - 4.2 Exemptions from full ethical review: An exemption from a full ethical review is only applicable to the Human Research Ethics Committees.2 Researchers decide if they meet the criteria for exemption listed in the HREC Guidelines.
-They notify the Office of Research Ethics by email that they declare themselves to be exempt by submitting a completed exemption form from the website. - 4.3 Research Involving Animal Subjects: Ethical approval and exemption is required from the appropriate University animal research ethics committee and the research must comply with all statutory licensing requirements of the Health Products Regulatory Authority (HPRA)3, SI 543 of 2013 European Union (Protection of Animals used for Scientific Purposes) Regulations 2012.
-The university actively supports the implementation of the three Rs reduction, refinement and replacement (Russell & Burch, 1959) on which much of the legislation controlling the use of animals for research is based. - 4.4 Legal Considerations: Researchers are responsible for their own research and are therefore required to be aware of and comply with all applicable legal requirements and specifically required to be aware of the following: - 4.4.1 The University's Research Ethics Approval System involving the submission and review of applications to one of the UCD Ethics Committee is an internal matter within the University and will not satisfy the Irish or European legislation should statutory consents also be necessary.
+- 4.1 Research Involving Human Subjects or Biological Samples: Ethical approval is required from the appropriate university human research ethics committee, and/or (if applicable) the appropriate hospital research ethics committee and/or from other regulatory bodies as relevant, and as required by individual sponsors. - 4.2 Low Risk ethical review: A low risk ethical review is only applicable to the Human Research Ethics Committees.3 Researchers decide if they meet the criteria for low risk as listed in the HREC Guidelines.
+They notify the Office of Research Ethics and integrity by email that they self-declare that they meet the criteria for a low risk submission by submitting a completed low risk form available on the Research Ethics website. - 4.3 Research Involving Animal Subjects: Ethical approvals required from the appropriate University animal research ethics committee and the research must comply with all statutory licensing requirements of the Health Products Regulatory Authority (HPRA)4, SI 543 of 2013 European Union (Protection of Animals used for Scientific Purposes) Regulations 2012.
+The university actively supports the implementation of the 3Rs reduction, refinement and replacement (Russell & Burch, 1959) on which much of the legislation controlling the use of animals for research is based. - 4.4 Legal Considerations: Researchers are responsible for their own research and are therefore required to be aware of and comply with all applicable legal requirements and specifically required to be aware of the following: - 4.4.1 The University's Research Ethics Approval System involving the submission and review of applications to one of the UCD Ethics Committee is an internal matter within the University and will not satisfy the Irish or European legislation should statutory consents also be necessary.
 Researchers must ensure that research fulfills any legal requirements such as those of the Data Protection Acts (1988 -

-2 Exemptions for human subject research are submissions that do not require a full committee review they are not exemptions from ethics
+3 Exemptions for human subject research are submissions that do not require a full committee review they are not exemptions from ethics

-3 Formerly known as the Irish Medicines Board (IMB)
+4 Formerly known as the Irish Medicines Board (IMB)